Super Monkey Ball 3D: Reception

-The game received mixed reviews.
+Super Monkey Ball 3D received "mixed or average" reviews, according to review aggregator website Metacritic.
 Audrey Drake of IGN gave the game 7.5/10, praising the gameplay and story, but she criticized Monkey Race for being a "rip-off of Mario Kart with clunky controls", and Monkey Fight for "being a rip-off of Super Smash Bros. with clunky controls".
 Chris Schilling of Eurogamer gave the game a 4/10.
-Review aggregator Metacritic gave the game 55/100 based on 57 reviews.